MathAff/Python-Binary-converter/README.md

 * CueMath - <a href='https://www.cuemath.com/numbers/binary-to-decimal/' target="_blank">Binary To Decimal</a>
 * CueMath - <a href='https://www.cuemath.com/numbers/decimal-to-binary' target="_blank"/>Decimal to Binary</a>

+Remember that you can test this code just by runing the executable file in the release, just download it and be happy.

 Anyways, lets get into all that nerdy stuff!

 ---